Ross Creek Camp Policies

 Programs may be cancelled at the discretion of the RCCA due to minimum participation requirements or unforeseen circumstances, and in the case of a wider public health emergency which mandates closure.

-Generally: Cancelled bookings up to 30 days before the camp will receive a refund less $50 administration fee.
+Generally: Cancelled bookings up to 30 days before the camp will receive a refund less $10 administration fee for day camps/programs and $50 administration fee for full week camps.
 No refund will be given otherwise except in cases of severe family illness or death with a doctor’s note.
 No refunds are given if a child is asked to leave camp for disruptive behaviour.
 No refunds are provided if a camper is removed from the camp program without the written recommendation of a health care provider.
 In the case of a camper who cannot attend but who fall within the 30 days before camp we are pleased to offer a credit toward a different program.
 If a family decides to take that offer, it is good for any program within 18 months of the initial registration for which the child is eligible.

 COVID-related refund policy: